 The fascist fantasy of being vitally present at one’s own annihilation, whether moral or physical, is also a disavowal, consequent on an incapacity to represent, of the overwhelming and invisible complexity of the apparatus (not to mention the socio-economic causes) of war.
-The seeming extremity of the inhuman experience of war in the man-machine nexusin that aerial centaur or composite monster that the nationalist ideologue and Marinetti confidant Mario Morasso had celebrated in his The New Weapon (The Machine)thus serves to parry the class anxieties of an artistic and intellectual elite before the industrial onslaught of mass society and the associated threat of socialism, with its rationalist conception of the system of machines as open to collective control rather than individual risk.
+The seeming extremity of the “inhuman” experience of war in the man-machine nexus—in that “aerial centaur” or “composite monster” that the nationalist ideologue and Marinetti confidant Mario Morasso had celebrated in his The New Weapon (The Machine)—thus serves to parry the class anxieties of an artistic and intellectual elite before the industrial onslaught of mass society and the associated threat of socialism, with its rationalist conception of the system of machines as open to collective control rather than individual risk.
 In Marinetti's futurist aviator we encounter a resistance to instrumental rationalism (risk-less, predictable, efficient flight) on the basis of an irrationalism of the instrument (the dangerous symbiosis of man and machine).
 The machine is here figured more as a wild animal to be bridled and mounted than as a complex apparatus and component in a system of machines based on mathematical matrices and economic imperatives.